Rainzor/GPU-Programming/Project1-CUDA-Flocking/README.md

   - Label every boid with an index key representing its enclosing cell.
   - Sort the key & value array.
   - Create the start & end array representing the border of the two different cells.
+  - `thrust::sort_by_key`: sorting the value based on the key.
-- semi-coherent memory access: **spatial locality that mead load data to the warp chuck by chuck.**
+- semi-coherent memory access: **spatial locality that lead load data to the warp chuck by chuck.**
   -  Rearranging the boid data so that all the velocities and positions of boids in one cell are also contiguous in memory.
+As the SM execute a warp, the data nearby will be loaded  at the same time.
+  -  `thrust::gather`：rearranging  the data according to index buffer.

 <img src="assets/Boids Ugrids buffers naive.png" alt="buffers for generating a uniform grid using index sort" style="zoom:50%;" />